 Have you received a letter from the Census Bureau regarding a survey?
 The Census Bureau’s mission is to serve as the nation’s leading provider of quality data about its people and economy.
 Everyday they measure change in jobs, schools, infrastructure, healthcare, and more in the communities around the world.
 Since the 1790’s, every 10 years the Census records everyone living in this country.
 Additionally, the Census 2020 mandates by the U.S. Constitution in Article 1, Section 2.
 The survey is important because it will helps your community be better in these areas.
 Plus, the results of the survey help determine how billions of dollars flow into states annually.

-You have until October 31, 2020 to become a part of the census.
+You have until October 15, 2020 to become a part of the census.
 The easiest way is to go to mycensus2020.com.
-Census takers will begin to go door-to-door starting in August 2020 (may be delayed due to the Coronavirus).
+Census takers went door-to-door starting in August 2020.
+As of October 14, Louisiana has the lowest response rate in the country (98.4% while every other state is at 99.9%).

 Some history on the United States Census Bureau.
 The first every census was Monday of August, 1790.
 U.S. marshals and their assistants who took the census visited every home in the states and territories to collect the population data.
 April 1 is calendar wise “Census Day.”
 Since the 1700’s, the population of the United States has grown from 3.9 million to about 330 million people.
 On March 1, 1790, President George Washington signed the legislation, “1790 Census Act” into law.
 Marshals and assistants at the time traveled through 13 states: Districts of Kentucky, Maine, Vermont, and the Southwest Territory (Tennessee) using their own forms to collect the names of each head of household.